luisguzmanM/luisguzmanM/README.md

 <br>

-I'm a Software developer with +3 years of experience working on web and mobile technologies.
-I started working as frontend developer but now I'm working as a full-stack developer.
+I'm Web/Mobile JavaScript developer.
+Experience with Angular, Ionic, NodeJS, Express and PostgresSQL as a database administrator

 <br>